javirandor/deep_learning_2020/README.md

 # Style Transfer in Videos
-Repository for Deep Learning Final Project - UPF 2019/20 Javier Rando Ramírez
+Repository for Deep Learning Final Project - UPF 2019/20<br>
+Javier Rando Ramírez<br>
-Eduard Vergés Franch
+Eduard Vergés Franch<br>
-Marcel Closes Pagan
+Marcel Closes Pagan<br>

 The main goal of this project is implementing style transfer using Neural Networks on videos.
 As a starting point, the [PyTorch implementation for style transfer on images](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html) has been used.